About Us

 FOUNDING CONTRIBUTOR

 Aram is an award-winning writer, illustrator, and art director of children’s picture books based in Queens (NYC) and Seoul (South Korea).
 She writes and illustrates stories about universal themes with a distinctive Korean flair.
-She has published six books that include Cat on the Bus, books from her Yoomi, Friends and Family series including No Kimchi for Me!, and most recently, Baby Cousin’s Big Day, about dol, the Korean birthday milestone celebrating a year of life.
+She has published six books including Cat on the Bus, books from her Yoomi, Friends and Family series such as No Kimchi for Me!, and most recently, Baby Cousin’s Big Day, about dol, the Korean first birthday milestone.